-The Independent Administrator is also expected to liaise with the Department of Treasury on the third-party funding arrangements for mining, oil and gas projects including the PNG LNG project.
-The Independent Administrator is expected to assess the level of disclosure and provide options to the MSG in the preliminary report.
+Further, the IA is expected to liaise with the Department of Treasury on the third-party funding arrangements for mining, oil and gas projects including the PNG LNG project.
+The IA is expected to assess the level of disclosure and provide options to the MSG in the preliminary report.